 Claim Review and Appeal

 The following information does not apply to government programs (Medicare Advantage, Illinois Medicaid) and HMO claims.
-It is provided as a general resource to providers regarding the types of claim reviews and appeals that may be available.
+It is provided as a general resource to providers regarding the types of claim reviews and appeals that may be available for commercial claims.
 Participating providers should refer to their participating provider agreement and applicable provider manual for information on specific provider claim review or appeal rights.

 Requesting a Claim Review